-The topsy turvy cake, also known as the wonderland cake, mad hatter cake, or falling down cake is a popular cake design technique that involves carving, physics and contrapposto.
+The topsy turvy cake, also known as the wonderland cake, mad hatter cake, or falling down cake is a popular cake design technique that involves carving and the physics of counterbalance.

 This tutorial demonstrates how to carve and assemble a topsy turvy cake using a minimum amount of knife work and a very handy upside-down method.

 1. An object is in balance if its center of gravity is above its base of support.
 Take my Leaning Tower of Pisa cake for instance.
 Note that its center of gravity, marked with an X, is still well centered over its base, therefore both the actual monument and my cake version do not fall over.
 The same notion applies to topsy turvy cakes.